willoma/pycalaos/README.md

 - `name`: name of the room
 - `type`: type from Calaos
-- `items`: items in that room, as a list of `pycalaos.item.Item` objects
+- `items`: items in that room, as a list of `pycalaos.item.common.Item` objects

 ## Item

-All Calaos IOs are represented in pycalaos as `pycalaos.item.Item` objects, or objects that inherit from this one.
+All Calaos IOs are represented in pycalaos as `pycalaos.item.common.Item` objects, or objects that inherit from this one.

 Items have the following properties: